Pati Jinich

 Jinich is the resident chef at the Mexican Cultural Institute in Washington, DC, where she has run her "Mexican Table" live culinary program since 2007.
-She has appeared on The Today Show, The Chew, The Talk, CBS This Morning, The Home and Family Show, All Things Considered, Morning Edition, and The Splendid Table among other media.
+She has appeared on The Today Show, Good Morning America, The Talk, CBS This Morning, Live with Kelly and Mark, All Things Considered, Morning Edition, and The Splendid Table among other media.
 Her food writing has appeared in The Washington Post and The New York Times.
 In May 2014, Jinich was invited to cook at the White House for President Barack Obama's Cinco de Mayo dinner.
-In May 2018, she cooked at the James Beard House in New York city for its Cinco de Mayo dinner.
+In May 2018, she cooked at the James Beard House in New York City for its Cinco de Mayo dinner.

 Early life

 Jinich was born and raised in Mexico City to a Jewish family.
 The youngest of four sisters, her grandparents were Jewish refugees from Eastern Europe.
-Jinich's maternal grandfather, who established a silver business in Mexico, came from Bratislava during World War II.
-Her grandmother, a seamstress, left her home near Vienna for New York before moving to Mexico.
 The two had originally met in Europe and then reconnected in Mexico.
-Her father was an architect and a jeweler who turned restaurateur, and her mother ran an art gallery.
+Her father was an architect who turned restaurateur, and her mother ran an art gallery.

 Food was always an important part of Jinich's family life growing up.
 Her three older sisters pursued the culinary arts early on, but Jinich grew up dreaming of a career in academia.
 She earned a political science bachelor's degree from the Instituto Tecnológico Autónomo de México and a master's degree in Latin-American studies from Georgetown University, and she worked as a political analyst for the Inter-American Dialogue, a Washington, DC think tank before switching careers.

 She met her husband, Daniel Jinich, who is also Jewish-Mexican, on a blind date.
 They were married in Mexico City in 1996 when she was 24.